easin1992/dmoney-newman-report--b10/README.md

 # Dmoney API Automation and Reporting using Newman

-## Project Sumay: In this project admin can create customer, agent or any user.
+## Project Sumary: In this project admin can create customer, agent or any user.
 Also admin can viw list and edit or delete users.

 ## Prerequisites:
 1. install nodejs